 In fact, being rich may make you smart.
 Or more likely, being poor dumbs you down.

-At a conference I attended, neuroscientist Dr. Emily Heath showed how people under financial stress experience a decline of 14 IQ points.
+At a recent conference I attended, neuroscientist Dr. Emily Heath showed how people under financial stress experience a decline of 14 IQ points.

 That is worse than if you took an IQ test after not having slept for 24 hours.

 And we know that driving with no sleep can be even more dangerous than driving drunk.

 The difference is that usually after going on a bender, you sleep it off, feel cruddy for a few hours and are then back to normal.
 People under financial stress can’t just drink a few glasses of Gatorade, pop a few ibuprofen and get relief.

 Stress also takes a physical toll, cutting lives short, causing pain and reducing sex drive.
 Let’s face it: If you spend your day hiding from bill collectors, you’re probably not feeling like your best self and are less apt to get your freak on.